chiefwigms/picobrew_pico/README.md

 ##### (Optional) Step 1: Generate SSL Certs

-If you are looking to support a ZSeries device which requires HTTP+SSL communication we need to generatae some self-signed certificates to place in front of the flask app.
+If you are looking to support a ZSeries device which requires HTTP+SSL communication we need to generate some self-signed certificates to place in front of the flask app.
 These will be used when running nginx to terminate SSL connection before sending the requests for processing by flask.

 ```
-./scripts/doccker/nginx/ssl_certificates.sh
+./scripts/docker/nginx/ssl_certificates.sh
 ```

-On MacOS you can add permenant trust for the Certificate Authority (yourself) if you use Chrome and/or Safari this makes it so that the authority of the certificate generaated above is trusted.
+On MacOS you can add permanent trust for the Certificate Authority (yourself) if you use Chrome and/or Safari this makes it so that the authority of the certificate generated above is trusted.
 Only these browsers check keychain access to get a list of CAs whereas Firefox stores its own list of trusted CAs in the browser.

 ```
 sudo security add-trusted-cert -d -r trustAsRoot -k /Library/Keychains/System.keychain $(pwd)/scripts/docker/nginx/certs/bundle.crt